laurentoulson-ai/German-flashcards/README.md

 German Flashcards
 =================

-A small web app for studying German vocabulary from 'Harry Potter und der Stein der Weisen', chapter-by-chapter.
+A small web app I designed for studying German vocabulary from 'Harry Potter und der Stein der Weisen', chapter-by-chapter.
 It displays chapter cards, lets you select learning levels and run short practice sessions (flashcards), and tracks progress in the browser.
+The app can be used for learning any language.

 Quick overview
 --------------
 - Chapters are JSON files in data/chapters/chapterN.json.
 Each chapter contains a "words" array of objects with fields: "german", "english" and "clue".
 Chapters can be added one at a time.
+The current JSON files are words I want to learn - you can replace these with your own JSON files of words you want to learn.
 - The homepage shows all chapters and a progress summary (total words, words learned).
 - Practice sessions are available per chapter with three levels (learn → consolidate → strengthen).
 Answers update progress saved to localStorage.